-Voting for next president to be held on Monday, Droupadi Murmu holds edge over Yashwant Sinha
+Voting for next president begins, Droupadi Murmu holds edge over Yashwant Sinha

 The BJP has nominated Murmu, the former Jharkhand governor, while the Opposition has picked the former Union minister.

 Nearly 4,800 MP and MLAs will vote to elect the next President of India on Monday.
-The polling will begin at 10 am across in Parliament House and state legislative assemblies and end at 5 pm.
+Polling began at 10 am in Parliament House and across state legislative Assemblies and will end at 5 pm.

 The counting of votes will take place on July 21.
 The next president will take oath on July 25.